pato7mx/Credit-Card-Risk-Analysis-Machine-Learning/README.md

 ## Presentation
 The presentation that outlines the project in [Google slides](https://docs.google.com/presentation/d/1Z_A6kwwKbiF3FvnKe_KBhuP6LGJ8C_TPaqjhdFbzavE/edit?usp=sharing)

-## Description of the communication protocols
-### Slack
-We have our own team channel in Slack, in there we mostly use it to send links, software or other relevant web tools to develop our project.

-### Whatsapp
-We have a Whatsapp group to have a more direct communication, at any time, not only when we are in a computer.

-### Zoom
-Excluding our time during class, we get into a Zoom call every Sunday to finish the last steps into our next delivery.

 ## Dashboard
 The dashboard can be found in [Tableu Public](https://public.tableau.com/views/CreditCardApprovalAnalysisv2/MachineLearningTest?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)